SMaxOwok/nyt-spelling-bee-trainer/README.md

 A chrome extension to help solve the daily [NYT Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee) puzzle without giving away answers.

-Uses [nytbee.com](https://nytbee.com) to get daily answer information.

 ## Installation

 1. Download the latest release.
 2. Unzip files somewhere.
-2. In a blank Chrome window, navigate to `chrome:extensions` in the URL bar.
+3. In a blank Chrome window, navigate to `chrome:extensions` in the URL bar.
-3. Ensure "Developer mode" is enabled in the upper right-hand corner.
+4. Ensure "Developer mode" is enabled in the upper right-hand corner.
-4. In the upper left-hand corner, click "Load unpacked".
+5. In the upper left-hand corner, click "Load unpacked".
-5. Select the directory with the unzipped files and click "OK".
+6. Select the directory with the unzipped files and click "OK".
-6. Start playing!
+7. Start playing!